mailin-api/mailin-api-php/V2.0/README.md

  * You will need to first get the Access key from [SendinBlue](https://www.sendinblue.com).

+ * Our library supports a timeout value, default is 30,000 MS ( 30 secs ), which you can pass as 3rd parameter in Mailin class Object.

  * Assuming that you have cloned this git repo, or downloaded Mailin.php and its in the same directory than the script.
 You can use this small sample script to get started.

 ```PHP